-Cough can be categorized into dry (non-productive) or chesty (productive) cough.
+Coughs can be categorized into dry (non-productive) or chesty (productive) coughs.
 A dry cough occurs when the throat and upper airways become inflamed.
 Patients cough without producing any mucus or phlegm in a dry cough.
-They often experience an uncomfortable tickling in the throat which begins the actual attacks of cough.
+They often experience an uncomfortable tickling in the throat that begins the actual attacks of a cough.

 Most coughs are acute in nature; they appear suddenly and normally do not last longer than 2-3 weeks.

-The infections cause inflammation of the throat and upper airways.
-A dry cough is an attempt to remove this inflammation but it is usually of no benefit and rather can be uncomfortable.
+Infections cause inflammation of the throat and upper airways.
+A dry cough is an attempt to remove this inflammation but it is usually of no benefit and can be rather uncomfortable.

 Chronic, dry cough is a well-known side effect of blood pressure reducing drugs such as ACE inhibitors and beta blockers.
-If a cough was set off after taking one of these drugs, it is advised to talk to the doctor about changing to a different class of blood-pressure medication.
+If a cough was set off after taking one of these drugs, you are advised to talk to the doctor about changing to a different class of blood-pressure medication.

-Drink a lot of warm water during the day to ease cough.
+Drink a lot of warm water during the day to ease a cough.

-- Gargling with warm spinach juice is also very helpful in providing relief from dry cough.
+- Gargling with warm spinach juice is also very helpful in providing relief from a dry cough.

-- Alternatively, you also can prepare a decoction of henna leaves for treating dry cough.
+- Alternatively, you also can prepare a concoction of henna leaves for treating a dry cough.

-Also, chewing a piece fresh ginger with some salt sprinkled on it can bring relief from dry cough.
+Also, chewing a piece fresh ginger with some salt sprinkled on it can bring relief from a dry cough.
 If you find it troublesome to chew raw ginger, then it can be helpful to chop it into fine pieces and to add it to a cup of water.
 Boil this water till only half a cup remains in the pot.
-Strain this before you drink it.
+Strain this homemade cough mixture before you drink it.
 You can add a spoonful of honey to improve the taste.
-Also, ginger and honey work by coating the throat, reducing irritation and the tickling sensation common to dry coughs.
+Also, ginger and honey work by coating the throat, reducing irritation and the tickling sensation common in dry coughs.

 Eat 3-4 balls of black pepper with caraway seeds and a pinch of common salt.
 Suck on it for some time to get instant relief from a dry cough.

 Before going to bed, you can drink hot milk with some honey.
-It can provide instant relief from dry cough and help you get a relaxed sleep.
+Hot milk and honey can provide instant relief from a dry cough and help you get a relaxed sleep.

-Grape juice with honey can be a useful remedy for treating dry cough.
+Grape juice with honey can be a useful remedy for treating a dry cough as well.

-Almonds can be an excellent remedy too.
+Almonds can be an excellent dry cough remedy too.
 Soak three or four almonds overnight.
 In the morning, peel the almonds and grind them to a fine paste.
-Add a few grains of sugar or a spoon of honey to this and eat this mixture.
+Add a few grains of sugar or a spoon of honey to this cough remedy and eat this mixture.
 It can help you feel better in 2-3 days.

-Relief can be obtained from dry, tickling coughs by sucking on cough lozenges or hard candy.
+Relief from a dry, tickling, coughs can be obtained by sucking on cough lozenges or hard candy.
 (However, it is advised to not to give a lozenge or hard candy to a child under 3 years old because of the associated choking hazard.)
-Rest and sleep allow the body's natural defences to concentrate on fighting the infection.
-A non-productive or dry cough, in which no mucus is coughed up, can be treated with a cough suppressant to reduce the cough reflex.
+Rest and sleep allow the body's natural defense to concentrate on fighting the infection.
+A non-productive or a dry cough, in which no mucus is coughed up, can be treated with a cough suppressant to reduce the cough reflex.

 Cough suppressants are constituents of many cough remedies that combine many active ingredients to alleviate distinct symptoms.